Dieses Forum gehört zu / This board is part of [www.buschtaxi.de]

 I unfortunately have never driven a HZJ with standard suspension, so I don't know if this is normal.

 I realise that its not a sports car, but slighly more humane handling would be great...
-Even the Landys steer better Smile (Actually I know thats an unfair comparision due to their supperior suspension setup)
+Even the Landys steer better :) (Actually I know thats an unfair comparision due to their supperior suspension setup)

 Is there anything I can do to improve this? or is it just a case of hang on tight in corners?